Guidance

 For any queries to the International Pension Service, please refer to:

-In order to avoid identity fraud, the passport of the person who died should be cancelled with HM Passport Office (HMPO).
+In order to avoid identity fraud, the passport of the person who died should be cancelled with His Majesty’s Passport Office (HMPO).
 To do this, you will need to complete a “D1 form”.

-The form, and instructions on where to send passports is available online
+The form and instructions on where to send passport is available online

 If you plan to repatriate the person who died to the UK, you may require their passport to do this.
 In these circumstances, you should cancel the passport after they have been repatriated.

-There are no specific procedures for child deaths.
+There are no specific procedures for the death of a child.
 Funeral directors will be able to provide all the information updated about these specific cases.

-There is no specific authorisation required for burial, cremation or repatriation of a child’s body if the family is in-country and can sign the temporary custody of the body at the cemetery.
-When the family is unable to complete the in person forms and/or claim the body, the child may be buried days later by the Funeral Home and in such cases, the social routes are activated.
+There is no specific authorisation required for burial, cremation or repatriation of a child’s body if the family is in Colombia and can sign the temporary custody of the body at the cemetery.
+When the family is unable to complete the in-person forms and/or claim the body, the child may be buried days later by the Funeral Home.

 If the case is a foetal deaths or unregistered new-borns, the medical death certificate is registered under the parents’ name (mother’s name predominately).
 The procedures for neonatal and stillbirths are to get the medical certificate of death or the death certificate in cases where the birth certificate has been registered and, the burial or cremation permit.
 In the case of cremation, the mother’s authorisation is required if the child was not registered or one of the parents authorisation, if the child was registered.